 Cliff Hodge, CFA - Chief Investment Officer

 This material provided by Cornerstone Wealth Group is for informational purposes only.
-It is not intended to serve as personalized investment advice or as a recommendation or solicitation of any particular security, strategy, or investment.
+It is not intended to serve as personalized investment advice or as a recommendation or solicitation of any particular security, strategy or investment.
 Any securities mentioned herein are not to be taken as advice or recommendation to buy or sell a specific security.
 The information provided may not be applicable to your account managed by Cornerstone Wealth Group.
 Please contact Cornerstone Wealth Group for specific information regarding the holdings and trading activity of your account.
 Opinions expressed in this commentary do not represent a personalized recommendation of a particular investment strategy to you.
 Additionally, you should review and consider any recent market news.
-All expressions of opinion are subject to change without notice in reaction to shifting markets or other conditions.
-The data provided is believed to be accurate, but its accuracy, completeness, or reliability cannot be guaranteed.
+All expressions of opinion are subject to change without notice in reaction to shifting market or other conditions.
+Data provided is believed to be accurate, but its accuracy, completeness or reliability cannot be guaranteed.

-Investment advisory services are offered through Cornerstone Wealth Group, LLC dba Cornerstone Wealth, an SEC-registered investment adviser.
-Custody and other brokerage services provided to clients of Cornerstone Wealth Group, LLC dba Cornerstone Wealth are offered by Fidelity Brokerage Services LLC, Member NYSE/SIPC, and Charles Schwab & Co., Inc., Member FINRA/SIPC.
+Investment advisory services offered through Cornerstone Wealth Group, LLC dba Cornerstone Wealth, an SEC registered investment adviser.
+Custody and other brokerage services provided to clients of Cornerstone Wealth Group, LLC dba Cornerstone Wealth are offered by Fidelity Brokerage Services LLC, Member NYSE/SIPC and Charles Schwab & Co., Inc., Member FINRA/SIPC.